by Katy Barley

 Read on to discover 8 of the best walks in Snowdonia National Park …

 This fantastic circular walk takes in the superb views of the Glyderau mountain range without any strenuous climbs.
-Llyn Ogwen is a beautiful lake situated in the picture-perfect Ogwen Valley.
+Llyn Ogwen is a stunning lake situated in the picture-perfect Ogwen Valley and is one of the most beautiful places in Wales.
 Llyn Ogwen is said to be the final resting place for King Arthur’s iconic sword Excalibur.

 Starting at Tryfan Car Park, the route follows the lakeside path around the west side of Llyn Ogwen, where spectacular waterfalls await.
 As you continue to follow the route around the lake, you’ll be treated to incredible views of Tryfan, one of Snowdonia’s most loved mountains.

 View the full route of the Llyn Ogwen Circular Walk.

 Offering some of the most stunning mountainous scenery in the country, the Cwm Idwal Circular Walk is a delightful valley hike through the heart of Snowdonia National Park.
 Displaying crystal clear waters, Llyn Idwal lies within Cwm Idwal and is one of the best examples of a glacial valley in Wales.

 The circular walk around the lake, not only boasts incredible scenery of Y Garn and Afon Idwal but is world famous for its geology, consisting of fascinating volcanic and sedimentary rock formations.
 The lakeside path is ideal for families and beginners and is one of the most loved Snowdonia walks.
 For a more challenging walk, take the higher path via The Devil’s Kitchen, to the summit of Y Garn.
 Here you’ll witness incredible views towards Anglesey and the Irish Sea.

 Find out more about the Cwm Idwal Circular Walk.